shreyas-1999/cuit-interview-exercise/README.md

 ```bash
 python -m http.server 8000
 ```
+Now, with the server running, hit the following url: http://localhost:5000/openday on your favourite browser to veiw the application.
+The home page should load, presenting all the data.
+You can try out various screen sizes to check the responsiveness of the application.
+(Note: Only the home page is implemented as part of this exercise).
-Open the browser and navigate to http://127.0.0.1:8000.
-The home page should load with the topic tiles.
-If the data fails to load, check the error messages in the console and run the server in debug mode.
+Alternatively, you can navigate to the frontend directory and open the index.html file directly.
+If the data fails to load, check the error messages in the console, ensure all the dependencies are installed and check if the server is running without errors.

 # Frameworks Used
 HTML/CSS/JavaScript: For the front-end structure, styling, and functionality.